ryantd42/NY-Legislative-Git/2023/S509B-2023/bill.md

  ERS  VIA  THE  INTERNET,  OR  ANY  THIRD-PARTY WEBSITE THAT ACCEPTS FOOD ORDERS FOR DELIVERY FROM CUSTOMERS VIA THE INTERNET.
-  B. EVERY INTERNET-BASED FOOD DELIVERY SERVICE PROVIDER SHALL CONSPICU- OUSLY POST ON THEIR WEBSITE THE MOST CURRENT SANITARY INSPECTION  LETTER GRADE  OF  ANY  FOOD SERVICE ESTABLISHMENT, PURSUANT TO SECTION 81.51 OF THE HEALTH CODE OF THE  CITY  OF  NEW  YORK,  FOR  WHICH  FOOD  DELIVERY SERVICES  ARE  PROVIDED TO CUSTOMERS.
-FOOD SERVICE ESTABLISHMENTS SHALL BE  RESPONSIBLE  FOR  PROVIDING  INTERNET-BASED  FOOD  DELIVERY  SERVICE PROVIDERS  WITH  THE  MOST CURRENT SANITARY INSPECTION LETTER GRADE UPON RECEIPT OF SUCH LETTER GRADE FOLLOWING SANITARY INSPECTION.
+  B. EVERY INTERNET-BASED FOOD DELIVERY SERVICE PROVIDER SHALL CONSPICU- OUSLY POST ON THEIR WEBSITE, INCLUDING ANY MOBILE APPLICATION, A  HYPER- LINK  TO  THE  CITY  OF NEW YORK'S HEALTH DEPARTMENT FOOD ESTABLISHMENTS LOOKUP TOOL WHICH LISTS THE  MOST  CURRENT  SANITARY  INSPECTION  LETTER GRADE  OF  ANY  FOOD SERVICE ESTABLISHMENT, PURSUANT TO SECTION 81.51 OF THE HEALTH CODE OF THE  CITY  OF  NEW  YORK,  FOR  WHICH  FOOD  DELIVERY SERVICES ARE PROVIDED TO CUSTOMERS.
-  C. ANY INTERNET-BASED FOOD DELIVERY  SERVICE  PROVIDER  THAT  VIOLATES SUBDIVISION B OF THIS SECTION OR ANY OF THE RULES PROMULGATED THEREUNDER SHALL  BE  LIABLE  FOR A CIVIL PENALTY NOT TO EXCEED ONE HUNDRED DOLLARS FOR EACH VIOLATION.
+  C.  ANY  INTERNET-BASED  FOOD  DELIVERY SERVICE PROVIDER THAT VIOLATES SUBDIVISION B OF THIS SECTION OR ANY OF THE RULES PROMULGATED THEREUNDER

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01286-05-3
+ S. 509--A  2

+ SHALL BE LIABLE FOR A CIVIL PENALTY NOT TO EXCEED  ONE  HUNDRED  DOLLARS FOR EACH VIOLATION.
   §  2.
-The general municipal law is amended  by  adding  a  new  section 139-e to read as follows:
+The general municipal law is amended by adding a new section 139 to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01286-01-3
- S. 509  2

-  §  139-E.  POSTING  OF  SANITARY  INSPECTION GRADE.
+  § 139.
+POSTING OF SANITARY  INSPECTION  GRADE.
 1. AS  USED  IN  THIS SECTION  "INTERNET-BASED  FOOD DELIVERY SERVICE PROVIDER" SHALL MEAN ANY FOOD SERVICE ESTABLISHMENT THAT ACCEPTS FOOD ORDERS  FOR  DELIVERY  FROM CUSTOMERS VIA THE INTERNET, OR ANY THIRD PARTY WEBSITE THAT ACCEPTS FOOD ORDERS FOR DELIVERY FROM CUSTOMERS VIA THE INTERNET.
-  2. IN  ANY MUNICIPAL CORPORATION THAT HAS ADOPTED A LOCAL LAW OR RULE REQUIRING THE POSTING OF SANITARY INSPECTION  RESULTS,  EVERY  INTERNET- BASED  FOOD  DELIVERY SERVICE PROVIDER SHALL CONSPICUOUSLY POST ON THEIR WEBSITE THE MOST CURRENT SANITARY INSPECTION RESULTS OF ANY FOOD SERVICE ESTABLISHMENT LOCATED IN  SUCH  MUNICIPAL  CORPORATION  FOR  WHICH  FOOD DELIVERY  SERVICES  ARE  PROVIDED TO CUSTOMERS.
-FOOD SERVICE ESTABLISH- MENTS SHALL BE RESPONSIBLE FOR PROVIDING  INTERNET-BASED  FOOD  DELIVERY SERVICE PROVIDERS WITH THE MOST CURRENT SANITARY INSPECTION LETTER GRADE UPON RECEIPT OF SUCH LETTER GRADE FOLLOWING SANITARY INSPECTION.
+  2. IN  ANY MUNICIPAL CORPORATION THAT HAS ADOPTED A LOCAL LAW OR RULE REQUIRING THE POSTING OF SANITARY INSPECTION  RESULTS,  EVERY  INTERNET- BASED  FOOD  DELIVERY SERVICE PROVIDER SHALL CONSPICUOUSLY POST ON THEIR WEBSITE, INCLUDING ANY MOBILE APPLICATION, A HYPERLINK TO THE  MUNICIPAL OR  STATE  HEALTH DEPARTMENT FOOD ESTABLISHMENTS LOOKUP TOOL WHICH LISTS THE MOST CURRENT SANITARY INSPECTION RESULTS OF ANY FOOD SERVICE  ESTAB- LISHMENT  LOCATED  IN SUCH MUNICIPAL CORPORATION FOR WHICH FOOD DELIVERY SERVICES ARE PROVIDED TO CUSTOMERS.
   § 3.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.